epfl-ada/ada-2023-project-workingteam2023/readme.md

 # Methods

 # Proposed timeline
-1. Extract the general domains of fear in the global society from additional datasets
+1. Extract the general domains of fear in the global society from articles
+2. Process the original data: clean, merge and display general interesting features of our data
+3. Process the additional data: clean and merge it with the original data
-2. Perform NLP on the plot to extract movies that treat those fears.
+4. Perform NLP on the plot to extract movies that treat those fears.
 Class them by fear domains.
-3. Analyze the data from those movies (number of movies, box office revenue, release date)
+5. Analyze the data from those movies (number of movies, release date, IMDb reviews, ...)
-4. Draw plots depicting our results
+4. Draw plots depicting interesting trends from our results
-5. Create the website
+5. Create the website, display all our interesting results and draw a conclusion of our analysis

 # Organization within the team: A list of internal milestones up until project Milestone P3.
 Octavio and Faye were responsible for writing the README file.
 Clara, Romain and Colin were responsible for writing the Notebook.
-Clara focused on the general handling pipelines.
-Romain did some research on potential additional dataset and contributed to the data handling pipelines part.
-Colin did some research on NLP methods and contributed to the data handling pipelines part.
+Clara focused on cleaning, merging and drawing general trends of the orginal dataset.
+Romain was responsible of handling the additional dataset.
+Colin started the NLP analysis on the plot summaries.
-We all did some personal research on the subject.
+We all did some personal research on the subject and helped eachother for our respective parts.

 # Questions for TAs (optional): Add here any questions you have for us related to the proposed project.